GNOME/orca/README-APPLICATION-DEVELOPERS.md

 * If there is an on-screen message associated with a group of widgets, set the accessible description of that group to the on-screen message.
 As stated in the previous section, Orca will present the name and description of new ancestors prior to presenting the focused object.

+When using this technique, keep in mind that the description is the last thing presented for any object.
+Taking the "Permissions" group example from the previous section, that means Orca will say:

+* "Permissions panel", followed by the description of that group
+* "Allow access to microphone checkbox.
+Not checked.", followed by the description of the checkbox

+If the static text should not be presented last, a different technique might be advisable.

 **Note:** Orca v47.alpha or later is required to have Orca present the accessible description, and any changes to that description, on *ancestors* of the object of interest.
 In Orca v46 and earlier,